Grace-Note-LLC/Block-E/README.md

-# IEEE-QP-WI24
+# Block-E: IEEE-QP-WI24

 ## Project Description
-$ROBOT-NAME is a robotic arm that reads its surroundings to generate positive words.
+Block-E is a robotic arm that reads its surroundings to generate positive words.

 ## Hardware